CMSgov/design-system/rfcs/2022-04-using-native-dialog.md

 ## Questions and Requested Feedback

-- How does the Design System demarcate internal, not for public-consumption components?
+- ~How does the Design System demarcate internal, not for public-consumption components?~ Resolved in PR feedback.
-  - Is prefixing a component with an underscore, as in `<_Dialog>`, acceptable?
-Or do we prefix the name with something like, `<InternalDialog>`?
+  - ~Is prefixing a component with an underscore, as in `<NativeDialog>`, acceptable?
+Or do we prefix the name with something like, `<InternalDialog>`?~ Resolved in PR feedback.
-  - Should the system have a special directory for these components?
+  - ~Should the system have a special directory for these components?~ Resolved in PR feedback.
-- The analytics between `<Drawer>` and `<Dialog>` appears to be identical - should this logic live in the `<_Dialog>` wrapper?
+- The analytics between `<Drawer>` and `<Dialog>` appears to be identical - should this logic live in the `<NativeDialog>` wrapper?